 Mark 7:1-23 from the daily reading in the One Year Bible

-The Pharisees and some of the scribes gathered around Him when they had come from Jerusalem, 2 and had seen that some of His disciples were eating their bread with impure hands, that is, unwashed.
-3 (For the Pharisees and all the Jews do not eat unless they carefully wash their hands, thus observing the traditions of the elders; 4 and when they come from the market place, they do not eat unless they cleanse themselves; and there are many other things which they have received in order to observe, such as the washing of cups and pitchers and copper pots.)
-5 The Pharisees and the scribes asked Him, “Why do Your disciples not walk according to the tradition of the elders, but eat their bread with impure hands?”
-6 And He said to them, “Rightly did Isaiah prophesy of you hypocrites, as it is written:
+The Pharisees and some of the scribes gathered to Him after they came from Jerusalem, 2 and saw that some of His disciples were eating their bread with unholy hands, that is, unwashed.
+3 (For the Pharisees and all the other Jews do not eat unless they carefully wash their hands, thereby holding firmly to the tradition of the elders; 4 and when they come from the marketplace, they do not eat unless they completely cleanse themselves; and there are many other things which they have received as traditions to firmly hold, such as the washing of cups, pitchers, and copper pots.)
+5 And the Pharisees and the scribes asked Him, “Why do Your disciples not walk in accordance with the tradition of the elders, but eat their bread with unholy hands?”
+6 But He said to them, “Rightly did Isaiah prophesy about you hypocrites, as it is written:

-7 ‘But in vain do they worship Me, Teaching as doctrines the precepts of men.’
+7 And in vain do they worship Me, Teaching as doctrines the commandments of men.’

 8 Neglecting the commandment of God, you hold to the tradition of men.”

-14 After He called the crowd to Him again, He began saying to them, “Listen to Me, all of you, and understand: 15 there is nothing outside the man which can defile him if it goes into him; but the things which proceed out of the man are what defile the man.
-16 If anyone has ears to hear, let him hear.”
+14 After He called the crowd to Him again, He began saying to them, “Listen to Me, all of you, and understand: 15 there is nothing outside the person which can defile him if it goes into him; but the things which come out of the person are what defile the person.”

-17 When he had left the crowd and entered the house, His disciples questioned Him about the parable.
-18 And He said to them, “Are you so lacking in understanding also?
-Do you not understand that whatever goes into the man from outside cannot defile him, 19 because it does not go into his heart, but into his stomach, and is eliminated?”
-(Thus He declared all foods clean.)
-20 And He was saying, “That which proceeds out of the man, that is what defiles the man.
-21 For from within, out of the heart of men, proceed the evil thoughts, fornications, thefts, murders, adulteries, 22 deeds of coveting and wickedness, as well as deceit, sensuality, envy, slander, pride and foolishness.
-23 All these evil things proceed from within and defile the man.”
+17 And when He later entered a house, away from the crowd, His disciples asked Him about the parable.
+18 And He said to them, “Are you so lacking in understanding as well?
+Do you not understand that whatever goes into the person from outside cannot defile him, 19 because it does not go into his heart, but into his stomach, and is eliminated?”
+(Thereby He declared all foods clean.)
+20 And He was saying, “That which comes out of the person, that is what defiles the person.
+21 For from within, out of the hearts of people, come the evil thoughts, acts of sexual immorality, thefts, murders, acts of adultery, 22 deeds of greed, wickedness, deceit, indecent behavior, envy, slander, pride, and foolishness.
+23 All these evil things come from within and defile the person.”